miberev2/gofore/README.md

 2. Extract folder from .zip file

-3. Open folder with code editor
+3. Open folder with a code editor or terminal

 4. Run "npm install" to install node-modules